AmosAidoo/sprint_guide/brilliant-sprints.md

 **Two+ months before **

 * Visit the venue: Take photos.
 Start planning what signage you’ll need.
 How many power outlets are there?
-Start thinking about room layouts, quiet ares, break locations, and so on.
+Start thinking about room layouts, quiet areas, break locations, and so on.

 * Budgeting!
 Determine the costs to set a target for fundraising.
 Check with the venue: What’s included?
 What insurance is provided?
 Do you need to pay a deposit?
 Is there a minimum charge for catering, coffee and tea, or other amenities?
 What equipment do you need?
 How many people can you host?